ruijarimba/azure-pipelines-guidelines/guidelines/steps/dont-mix-syntax.md

 ## Example

-Instead of using the parameter value throughout the script:
+Instead of using parameters values throughout the script:

 ```yaml
 steps: